 Green Bean, Tomato, Onion, and Basil Summer Salad (Video)

-Thinly-sliced fresh basil added at the end makes this Green Bean, Tomato, Onion, and Basil Summer Salad so good, and this amazing salad is low-carb, low-glycemic, gluten-free, dairy-free, South Beach Diet friendly, vegan, Paleo, and Whole 30.
+Thinly-sliced fresh basil added at the end makes this Green Bean, Tomato, Onion, and Basil Summer Salad so good, and this amazing salad is low-carb, low-glycemic, gluten-free, dairy-free, and vegan.
 Doesn’t that sound about perfect for a summer salad for everyone?
 Use the Diet-Type Index to find more recipes like this one.

 Watch the video to see if you’d like to make